xmunoz/sodapy/CONTRIBUTING.md

 ## Submitting a pull request

-1. Fork this repository.
+1. Fork this repository
-2. Create a branch `git checkout -b my_feature`.
+2. Create a branch: `git checkout -b my_feature`
+3. Make changes
+4. Install and run `flake8 sodapy/`to ensure that your changes conform to the coding style of this project
-3. Commit your changes `git commit -am "Great new feature that closes #3"`.
+5. Commit: `git commit -am "Great new feature that closes #3"`.
 Reference any related issues in the first line of the commit message.
-4. Push to remote `git push origin my_feature`.
+6. Push: `git push origin my_feature`
-5. Open a pull request.
+7. Open a pull request
-6. Pat yourself on the back for making an open source contribution :)
+8. Pat yourself on the back for making an open source contribution :)

 ## Other considerations